aid8/Ascension/README.md

         Purpose: Delete the Cosmetic from the database.
 Check first if this is a default cosmetic, if yes, throw an error.

         Function: GetCosmeticData()
-        Parameters: CosmeticID
+        Parameters: CosmeticID, Type
-        Purpose: Retrieve the data stored in cosmetic object
+        Purpose: Retrieve the data stored in cosmetic object, or returns query's result if Type is equal to 1

         Function: GetCosmetics()
         Parameters: